HarrisonDlgf/Anniversay-Valentines-Memory-Website/README.md

 ## 🔒 Privacy Note

 This public version contains no personal information and is safe to share.
 All messages and content are customizable placeholders.
 Your personal photos and messages stay private on your local machine.
+I recommend branching off and utilizing the gitignore if using git for state management.

 ## 🎵 Music Recommendations